jackwasey/icd/README.md

 -------------------------

 A substantial amount of code has now been contributed to the package.
 Contributions of any kind to `icd` are very welcome.
-See the \[GitHub issues page\]\](<a href="https://github.com/jackwasey/icd/issues" class="uri">https://github.com/jackwasey/icd/issues</a>) to see open issues and feature requests.
+See the [GitHub issues page](https://github.com/jackwasey/icd/issues) to see open issues and feature requests.
 Documentation, vignettes and examples are very welcome, especially if accompanied by some real-world data.

 To build `icd`, `Rcpp` must be compiled from source.
 This happens automatically on Linux, but on Mac and Windows, the following may